danielzoba/keba_wallbox_firmware_update/README.md

 echo "ff0402fb" | xxd -r -p | nc -u ip.addr.of.wb 23
 ```

-You will see a response that includes the currently running firmware.
+You will see a response that includes the currently running firmware version.

 ## firmware update procedure